Xun-Yang/ReID_slef-training_TOMM2017/README.md

 We only provide the GOG feature of the VIPeR dataset in the 'Features' folder.
 For the GOG feature of the CUHK01 dataset, please download the GOG_CUHK01.zip file from the page  http://www.i.kyushu-u.ac.jp/~matsukawa/ReID.html.

-To use this code, pls also cite the following paper:
+Pls also cite the following paper if you use this code:

  Tetsu Matsukawa, Takahiro Okabe, Einoshin Suzuki, Yoichi Sato.
 Hierarchical Gaussian Descriptor for Person Re-Identification.
 IEEE Conference on Computer Vision and Pattern Recognition (CVPR2016), pp.1363--1372, 2016